kottans/frontend/README.md

 Welcome

-This course will contain basics of frontend, HTML, CSS, JS, and some frontend frameworks
+This course will contain basics of frontend, HTML, CSS, JS, and some frontend frameworks.

 We plan to decrease the amount of lectures in favor of collective discussion, team projects & collective work.
 And give all power & responsibility to students.
+(You can use this materials for your own eductation.)

 #### In the process of completing test tasks kottans will learn: